fabric/fabric/sites/www/development.rst

 Support of older releases
 =========================

-Major and minor releases do not mark the end of the previous line or lines of
+Major and minor releases do not usually mark the end of the previous line or lines of development:
-development:

-* The two most recent minor release branches will continue to receive critical bugfixes.
-For example, if 2.4 were the latest minor release, it and 2.3 would get bugfixes, but not 2.2 or earlier; and once 2.5 came out, this window would then only extend back to 2.4.
+* Recent minor release branches typically continue to receive critical bugfixes, often extending back two or three release lines (so e.g. if 2.4 was the currently active release line, 2.3 and perhaps even 2.2 might get patches).
-* Depending on the nature of bugs found and the difficulty in backporting them, older release lines may also continue to get bugfixes -- but there's no longer a guarantee of any kind.
+* Depending on the nature of bugs found and the difficulty in backporting them, older release lines may also continue to get bugfixes -- but there's no guarantee of any kind.
 Thus, if a bug were found in 2.4 that affected 2.1 and could be easily applied, a new 2.1.x version *might* be released.
-* This policy may change in the future to accommodate more branches, depending on development speed.

-We hope that this policy will allow us to have a rapid minor release cycle (and thus keep new features coming out frequently) without causing users to feel too much pressure to upgrade right away.
-At the same time, the backwards compatibility guarantee means that users should still feel comfortable upgrading to the next minor release in order to stay within this sliding support window.